Roswell Artist-in-Residence Compound

 The Roswell Artist-in-Residence Compound is a building located at 1404 West Berrendo Road in Roswell, New Mexico.
 It was the former building used for the Roswell Artist-in-Residence (RAiR) from 1967 too 2007, which hosted the artist studios.

-The building was listed on the National Register of Historic Places in August 7, 2017.
+The building was listed on the National Register of Historic Places on August 7, 2017.

 Roswell Artist-in-Residence history

 "The Berrendo Road compound operated as the RAiR program from 1967 to 2007.
 Throughout its 40-year history the grant at the historic site of the RAiR program fostered the career of many artists who went on to achieve great success and recognition in the art world.
 Luis Jimenez, Stuart Arends, Eddie Dominguez, Robert Colescott, Diane Marsh, Milton Resnick, Bill Midgette, David Reed, Wook-Kyung Choi, Michael Aakhus, Ted Kuykendall, Scott Green, Pat Passlof, Phillis Ideal, Alison Saar, James McGarrell, Rachel Hayes and Eric Sall are just a few of the notables who have been part of the “gift of time.”
 Their works appear in public and private collections throughout the nation and globally."